In the Line of Fire: Plot

 At a campaign event in Chicago, Booth pops a decorative balloon.
-Horrigan, who is groggy with the flu, mistakes the pop for a gunshot and over-reacts.
-Because of the error, he is removed from the protective detail by White House Chief of Staff Harry Sargent and head of security detail Bill Watts, but retains the Booth case.
-Horrigan and D'Andrea follow a lead from the model-building magazine to a Phoenix home belonging to Mitch Leary; upon entering, the two agents subdue an unknown individual, revealed to be a CIA agent working with Leary's associate.
-The CIA reveals that Leary is a former agency assassin who has suffered a mental breakdown and is now a "predator" seeking revenge on his former masters.
-Leary, who has already killed several people as he prepares for the assassination, uses his model-making skills to mold a zip gun out of composite material to evade metal detectors.
+Horrigan, who is groggy from the flu, mistakes the pop for a gunshot and overreacts.
+Because of the error, he is removed from the protective detail by White House Chief of Staff Harry Sargent and head of security detail, Bill Watts, but retains the Booth case.
+Horrigan and D'Andrea follow a lead from the model-building magazine to a Phoenix home belonging to Mitch Leary.
+Upon entering, the two agents subdue an unknown individual, revealed to be a CIA agent working with Leary's associate.
+The CIA reveals that “McCrawley” is a pseudonym used by Leary, a former agency assassin who suffered a mental breakdown and is now a "predator," seeking revenge on his former masters.
+Leary, who has already killed several people as he prepares for the assassination, uses his model-making skills to mould a zip gun out of composite material to evade metal detectors.

-D'Andrea confides to Horrigan that he is going to retire immediately because of nightmares about the Mendoza incident, but Horrigan dissuades him from doing so.
-After Leary taunts Horrigan about the President facing danger in California, Horrigan and D' Andrea chase him across Washington rooftops, where Leary shoots and kills D'Andrea but saves Horrigan from falling to his death as he clings to the side of the building.
-Horrigan asks Raines to reassign him to the protective detail when the President visits Los Angeles, but a television crew films him mistaking a bellboy at the hotel for a security threat, pinning him against the wall, and Watts and Sargent again force Horrigan to leave the detail.
+D'Andrea confides to Horrigan that he plans to leave the Secret Service immediately because of nightmares about the Mendoza incident, but Horrigan dissuades him from doing so.
+After Leary taunts Horrigan about the President facing danger in California, Horrigan and D'Andrea chase him across Washington rooftops, where Leary shoots and kills D'Andrea but saves Horrigan from falling to his death as he clings to the side of the building.
+Horrigan asks Raines to reassign him to the protective detail when the President visits Los Angeles, but a television crew films him mistaking a bellboy at the hotel for a security threat, and Watts and Sargent again force Horrigan to leave the detail.

-Horrigan connects Leary to a bank employee's murder and determines that Leary, who has made several large campaign contributions, is among the guests at a campaign dinner at the hotel.
+Horrigan connects Leary to Pam's murder and determines that Leary, who has made several large campaign contributions, is among the guests at a campaign dinner at the hotel.
 He sees the President approaching Leary and jumps into the path of the assassin's bullet, saving the President's life.
-As the Secret Service quickly removes the President, Leary uses Horrigan—who is wearing a bulletproof vest—as a hostage to escape to the hotel's external elevator.
-Horrigan uses his earpiece to tell Raines and sharpshooters where to aim; although they miss Leary, Horrigan defeats him, leaving him hanging from the edge.
-Though Horrigan attempts to save him, Leary commits suicide by letting go and falling to his death.
+As the Secret Service quickly removes the President, Leary uses Horrigan, who is wearing a bulletproof vest, as a hostage to escape in the hotel's glass elevator.
+Horrigan uses his earpiece to tell Raines and sharpshooters where to aim; although they miss Leary, Horrigan defeats him in hand-to-hand combat, leaving him hanging from the edge.
+Though Horrigan offers to pull him up to safety, declaring that he would only save him because it's his job, Leary ultimately commits suicide by letting go and falling to his death.

-Horrigan, now a hero, retires, as his fame makes it impossible for him to do his job.
-He and Raines find a farewell message from Leary on Horrigan's answering machine.
-Horrigan and Raines visit the Lincoln Memorial, the site of the first time they had gotten together off-duty.
+Upon returning home to Washington, and now a widely publicized hero, Horrigan announces his retirement.
+Horrigan shows Raines into his apartment, where an unexpected farewell message from Leary is found on Horrigan's answering machine.
+They play the message, in which Leary begins to commend Horrigan on his character, but Horrigan and Raines leave the apartment before the message ends.
+The film ends with Horrigan and Raines enjoying a romantic interlude at the Lincoln Memorial, where they had previously shared a moment together.